 Next Time: If you’re all in, what to expect.

 Khalil Abdullah is Contributing Editor for Ethnic Media Services.
-He joined New America Media as its first Director in the Washington D.C.
+He joined New America Media as its first Director in the Washington D.C. office.
 He has also served as the Lead Facilitator and Editor of the Beat Within, Washington D.C. edition, and Managing Editor of the Washington Afro-American Newspaper.